Mueller says he did not exonerate Trump as Republicans assail inquiry

 The interrogation of Mueller, a reluctant witness who appeared only after being subpoenaed, afforded an opportunity for Americans, who may not have pored over the lengthy and sometimes dense report, to hear his conclusions in a highly charged hearing scheduled by Democrats, with Trump running for re-election in 2020.

 White House spokeswoman Stephanie Grisham told reporters the first hearing was “an epic embarrassment for the Democrats.”

 During the hearing, Trump posted tweets from others that said Mueller was cowering and that the inquiry was a hoax.

 Mueller, 74, was surrounded by news photographers as he took his place in the packed hearing room, showing little apparent emotion as he scanned the scene.
-Mueller faced a series of rapid-fire questions from lawmakers in both parties, several times asking them to repeat their questions and often referring them to the text of the report itself.
-Some Republicans interrupted Mueller as he was trying to answer questions.
+During his interrogation by lawmakers in both parties, Mueller sometimes appeared to struggle with answers, several times asking them to repeat their questions.

 “That went a little fast for me,” Mueller told Doug Collins, the committee’s top Republican, at one point.